-and their parents

-about

-Most institutions of higher learning

-follow the guidelines set forth in 1999 by

-passed

-National

-College-aged young adults have the second highest for Infectious Diseases.
-On incidence rate of meningococcal meningitis in the country.

-idents at colleges in the Chesney, whose daughter was vaccinatstate to pay for vaccination (which costs ed when she was a freshmen in college.
-"One case can rapidly lead to an epidemabout \$75) or sign a waiver, according to the Washington Post, ic.'
-Schools in other states, such as the

-The current meningococcal vaccine has been used for almost 20 years to prevent outbreaks in the U.S. military.
+Chesney, whose daughter was vaccinated when she was a freshmen in college.
+"One case can rapidly lead to an epidem- The current meningococcal vaccine has been used for almost 20 years to prevent outbreaks in the U.S. military.
 It is a one-time vaccination that is 85-95 % effective in preventing meningitis caused by four of the five serogroups of meningococcus (A, C, Y, and W-135), which account for about 70% of meningococcal meningitis cases.
-Protection from

-Dr. Robert Chesney, professor of biology at William Paterson, believes that all students should get the meningitis

-nightmare

-MENINGITIS:

-College students' vaccina tion, as well as the influenza vaccination.
-"It is especially important for students living in the dorms," said Dr. meningococcal infection lasts 3-5 years.
-The vaccine has an excellent safety profile, with an extremely low risk of severe allergic reaction, according to the CDC Vaccini Information Statement.
-Some people may experience redness and swelling at the site of injection that usually lasts 1-2 days, while a small percentage of people may develop a fever.
+Protection from meningococcal infection lasts 3-5 years.
+The vaccine has an excellent safety profile, with an extremely low risk of severe allergic reaction, according to the CDC Vaccini Information Statement, Some people may experience redness and swelling at the site of injection that usually lasts 1-2 days, while a small percentage of people may develop a fever.
 Both the meningitis and influenza immunizations will be offered to William Paterson Students on Thursday.
 November 9th.
-The cost is \$ 75 for the meningitis vaccine and \$15 for the influenza vaccine.
-For more information about the vaccinations, stop by the William Paterson University Health and Wellness Center, For more information about maningitis and maningococcal Editor's Note: The Beacon welcomes submissions to FIT, our new health, wellness, nutrition and fitness section.
+The cost is \$ 75 for the meningitis vaccine and \$ 15 for the influenza vaccine.
+For more information about the vaccinations, stop by the William Paterson University Health and Wellness Center.
+For more information about meningitis and meningococcal Editor's Note: The Beacon welcomes submissions to FIT, our new health, wellness, nutrition and fitness section.
 Community Health, Exercise Physiology, Nursing and Pre-med students are especially encouraged to contribute to this section.
-Writing for The Beacon has advantages.
-Call 720-2568 or stop by SC 310 today to join the staff.
+Writing for The Beacon has advantages, Call 720-2568 or stop by SC 310 today to join the staff,